shameoff/Delivery.-/README.md

 Frontend is built with react.js and react-bootstrap + bootstrap libs.

+You should create .env with environments like in .env-example to use this frontend with other's backend

 ### Available Scripts

 In the project directory, you can run: